$654.14 Million in Sales Expected for Wolverine World Wide, Inc. (NYSE:WWW) This Quarter

-Wall Street analysts predict that Wolverine World Wide, Inc. (NYSE:WWW) will post sales of $654.14 million for the current fiscal quarter, Zacks Investment Research reports.
-Five analysts have made estimates for Wolverine World Wide’s earnings, with the highest sales estimate coming in at $679.00 million and the lowest estimate coming in at $634.00 million.
-Wolverine World Wide posted sales of $493.10 million during the same quarter last year, which suggests a positive year over year growth rate of 32.7%.
-The firm is scheduled to announce its next quarterly earnings report before the market opens on Wednesday, November 10th.
+Wall Street analysts forecast that Wolverine World Wide, Inc. (NYSE:WWW) will post $654.14 million in sales for the current fiscal quarter, Zacks Investment Research reports.
+Five analysts have issued estimates for Wolverine World Wide’s earnings.
+The lowest sales estimate is $634.00 million and the highest is $679.00 million.
+Wolverine World Wide reported sales of $493.10 million during the same quarter last year, which indicates a positive year over year growth rate of 32.7%.
+The company is expected to announce its next quarterly earnings report before the market opens on Wednesday, November 10th.

-According to Zacks, analysts expect that Wolverine World Wide will report full year sales of $2.47 billion for the current year, with estimates ranging from $2.45 billion to $2.50 billion.
-For the next year, analysts expect that the firm will post sales of $2.89 billion, with estimates ranging from $2.82 billion to $2.96 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Wolverine World Wide.
+According to Zacks, analysts expect that Wolverine World Wide will report full-year sales of $2.47 billion for the current fiscal year, with estimates ranging from $2.45 billion to $2.50 billion.
+For the next year, analysts forecast that the firm will post sales of $2.89 billion, with estimates ranging from $2.82 billion to $2.96 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that follow Wolverine World Wide.

-Wolverine World Wide (NYSE:WWW) last announced its quarterly earnings data on Thursday, July 29th.
-The textile maker reported $0.67 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.47 by $0.20.
-Wolverine World Wide had a negative net margin of 3.06% and a positive return on equity of 20.83%.
-The business had revenue of $631.90 million for the quarter, compared to analyst estimates of $566.90 million.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, November 1st.
-Investors of record on Friday, October 1st will be paid a $0.10 dividend.
-This represents a $0.40 annualized dividend and a dividend yield of 1.21%.
-The ex-dividend date is Thursday, September 30th.
-Wolverine World Wide’s dividend payout ratio (DPR) is 43.01%.
+Several equities research analysts recently weighed in on the company.
+Zacks Investment Research lowered Wolverine World Wide from a “buy” rating to a “hold” rating and set a $33.00 target price for the company. in a report on Tuesday, October 5th.
+Telsey Advisory Group reduced their target price on Wolverine World Wide from $45.00 to $38.00 and set a “market perform” rating for the company in a report on Friday, July 30th.
+Exane BNP Paribas upgraded Wolverine World Wide from a “neutral” rating to an “outperform” rating and set a $45.00 target price for the company in a report on Tuesday, August 10th.
+BNP Paribas upgraded Wolverine World Wide from a “neutral” rating to an “outperform” rating and set a $45.00 target price for the company in a report on Tuesday, August 10th.
+Finally, Robert W. Baird boosted their target price on Wolverine World Wide from $45.00 to $49.00 and gave the stock an “outperform” rating in a report on Wednesday, August 4th.
+Two research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of $43.00.

-In other Wolverine World Wide news, Director William K. Gerber sold 3,104 shares of Wolverine World Wide stock in a transaction dated Tuesday, August 10th.
-The shares were sold at an average price of $37.33, for a total transaction of $115,872.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, VP Kyle Hanson sold 2,231 shares of the business’s stock in a transaction that occurred on Tuesday, September 7th.
-The shares were sold at an average price of $36.50, for a total transaction of $81,431.50.
-Following the completion of the transaction, the vice president now directly owns 7,581 shares of the company’s stock, valued at approximately $276,706.50.
+In related news, Director William K. Gerber sold 3,104 shares of the company’s stock in a transaction on Tuesday, August 10th.
+The stock was sold at an average price of $37.33, for a total value of $115,872.32.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, VP Kyle Hanson sold 2,231 shares of the company’s stock in a transaction on Tuesday, September 7th.
+The shares were sold at an average price of $36.50, for a total value of $81,431.50.
+Following the completion of the transaction, the vice president now owns 7,581 shares of the company’s stock, valued at $276,706.50.
 The disclosure for this sale can be found here.
-Insiders sold 8,141 shares of company stock valued at $300,452 in the last quarter.
-Company insiders own 4.73% of the company’s stock.
+Over the last quarter, insiders have sold 8,141 shares of company stock valued at $300,452.
+Corporate insiders own 4.73% of the company’s stock.

-Several large investors have recently bought and sold shares of WWW.
-Earnest Partners LLC raised its position in shares of Wolverine World Wide by 12.4% in the first quarter.
-Earnest Partners LLC now owns 5,579,343 shares of the textile maker’s stock valued at $213,800,000 after buying an additional 616,196 shares during the last quarter.
-Invesco Ltd. raised its position in shares of Wolverine World Wide by 21.7% in the second quarter.
-Invesco Ltd. now owns 2,608,420 shares of the textile maker’s stock valued at $87,747,000 after buying an additional 465,207 shares during the last quarter.
-Victory Capital Management Inc. raised its position in shares of Wolverine World Wide by 37.8% in the second quarter.
-Victory Capital Management Inc. now owns 1,471,834 shares of the textile maker’s stock valued at $49,512,000 after buying an additional 403,795 shares during the last quarter.
-Vanguard Group Inc. raised its position in shares of Wolverine World Wide by 4.4% in the second quarter.
-Vanguard Group Inc. now owns 8,934,983 shares of the textile maker’s stock valued at $300,573,000 after buying an additional 380,264 shares during the last quarter.
-Finally, Millennium Management LLC raised its position in shares of Wolverine World Wide by 254.5% in the second quarter.
-Millennium Management LLC now owns 478,298 shares of the textile maker’s stock valued at $16,090,000 after buying an additional 343,360 shares during the last quarter.
-91.20% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in the business.
+Huntington National Bank grew its position in Wolverine World Wide by 14.0% in the second quarter.
+Huntington National Bank now owns 2,687 shares of the textile maker’s stock valued at $90,000 after acquiring an additional 329 shares during the period.
+LPL Financial LLC grew its position in Wolverine World Wide by 4.8% in the second quarter.
+LPL Financial LLC now owns 7,742 shares of the textile maker’s stock valued at $260,000 after acquiring an additional 355 shares during the period.
+The Manufacturers Life Insurance Company grew its holdings in shares of Wolverine World Wide by 1.0% during the second quarter.
+The Manufacturers Life Insurance Company now owns 45,578 shares of the textile maker’s stock worth $1,533,000 after purchasing an additional 453 shares during the last quarter.
+UBS Asset Management Americas Inc. grew its holdings in shares of Wolverine World Wide by 0.5% during the first quarter.
+UBS Asset Management Americas Inc. now owns 98,905 shares of the textile maker’s stock worth $3,790,000 after purchasing an additional 457 shares during the last quarter.
+Finally, Profund Advisors LLC grew its holdings in shares of Wolverine World Wide by 5.4% during the second quarter.
+Profund Advisors LLC now owns 10,387 shares of the textile maker’s stock worth $350,000 after purchasing an additional 533 shares during the last quarter.
+Hedge funds and other institutional investors own 91.15% of the company’s stock.

 Wolverine World Wide Company Profile